powellot/GoogleCareerCertificate/BellaBeat Case Study/README.md

 ## Stage 3: Process

-As there is a relatively large number of .csv files and R or Python are better suited than spreadsheets for this analysis, and R programming has been used for this particular case study in RStudio Cloud.
+As there is a relatively large number of .csv files and R or Python are better suited than spreadsheets for this analysis, R programming has been used for this particular case study in RStudio Cloud.

 This section is particularly long as it goes into every step of my preparation for analysis.
 For reader convenience, a table of contents for this section has been provided below:
 #### Section Links